ManaNagase/Scrcpy-Guide/README.md

 **Credits**

-Credits to 112cxyz for helping me with the Linux Installation
+Credits to 112cxyz for helping me with the macOS & Linux Installation